jjoishi/SpringBoot/Tutorials/1. Spring - The Big Picture/README.md

    `Package Application` -> `Choose Webserver` -> `Configure Webserver` -> `Deploy Application & Start Webserver`

-   With Spring Boot application, the pipeline is - `Package Aplication` -> `Run`
+   With Spring Boot application, the pipeline is - `Package Application` -> `Run`

-   Spring Boot takes care of the rest by starting a web server under your application, configure the defaults, and runs your application.
+   Spring Boot takes care of the rest by starting a web server under your application, configure the defaults, and run your application.

 * **Opinionated**: